wp-plugins/antispam-bee/readme.txt

 = At a Glance =
+* [NEW] Dashboard History Stats
-* [NEW] Block comments and pings from specific countries
+* Block comments and pings from specific countries
 * WordPress 3.x ready: Design as well as technical
 * Optional strict check for incomming comments
 * Email notifications about new spam comments